-A formal evaluation of the EL program will be conducted at the end of each school year, and a copy of the results will be submitted to the Alabama State Department Assessing evidence-based research methods, materials and of Education. approaches on teaching EL students is also an important component of evaluating the program.
-Distinguishing between learning the English language and attaining Three types of standards: English proficiency is crucial.
-English language proficiency standards, academic content, and performance standards will be The annual measurable goals will determine the effectiveness of the program and assist in program improvement.
+A formal evaluation of the EL program will be conducted at the end of each school year, and a copy of the results will be submitted to the Alabama State Department of Education.
+Assessing evidence-based research methods, materials and approaches on teaching EL students is also an important component of evaluating the program.
+Distinguishing between learning the English language and attaining English proficiency is crucial.
+Three types of standards: English language proficiency standards, academic content, and performance standards will be assessed.
+The annual measurable goals will determine the effectiveness of the program and assist in program improvement.
 The Henry County School System is held accountable for improving EL English proficiency through public reporting and by state proficiency requirements.
 Additionally, the EL Program Evaluation and EL Program Compilation Data Form are used to assess the program and make revisions.
-Parents also play a role in evaluating the program by serving as active participants in offering input into the EL plan for program improvement.
+Parents also play a role in evaluating the program improvement.